-• 5500:600 Concepts of Curriculum and Instruction or

-basic curriculum and instruction course in one's concentration area in curriculum and instruction

-• 5500:605 Seminar in Trends and Issues in Curriculum and Instruction or seminar in trends and issues in one's concentration area in curriculum and instruction or a course that cuts across curriculum and instruction (e.g., 5500:570 Multicultural Education in the United States, 5500:575 Instructional Technology Applications, or 5100:614 Planning for Technology)
+• 5500:600 Concepts of Curriculum and Instruction or 3 basic curriculum and instruction course in one's concentration area in curriculum and instruction. • 5500:605 Seminar in Trends and Issues in Curriculum and Instruction or 3 seminar in trends and issues in one's concentration area in curriculum a instruction or a course that cuts across curriculum and instruction (e.g., 5500:570 Multicultural Education in the United States, 5500:575 Instructional Technology Applications, or 5100:614 Planning for Technology Area of concentration within curriculum and instruction approved by the advisor - 9 credits.

+• 5500:696 Master's Project 3-6

+or

+5500:699 Master's Thesis 6

-- Area of concentration within curriculum and instruction approved by the advisor 15 credits. - 5500:696 Master's Project 6 or 5500:699 Master's Thesis 6 36 total hours are required. - A comprehensive exam is required.
+5500:699 Master's Thesis 30-36 total hours are required.

+• A comprehensive exam is required.